Röwşen Muhadow

-Rovshen Abdurahmanovich Muhadov (Röwşen Abdurahmanowiç Muhadow; born on 23 September 1961), is a Turkmen football coach and former player who played as a forward and had coach of the Turkmen national team.
+Rovshen Abdurahmanovich Muhadov (Röwşen Abdurahmanowiç Muhadow; born on 23 September 1961) is a Turkmen football coach and former player who played as a forward.
+He most notably coached the Turkmen national team.
 He is one of the honored coaches of Turkmenistan.
 He is a master of Sports of the Republic of Kazakhstan in 1994.

 Personal life

 Röwşen Muhadow was born in Ashkhabad (Turkmen SSR) on 23 September 1961.
 His brother, Çaryýar, is also a well-known Turkmen footballer, heading the headquarters of the Turkmen national team for some time.
 His son, Azat, plays for the club "Balkan" in Turkmenistan.

 Playing career

 Muhadow pegan playing on the football of the local team Kolkhozchi (which later changed its name to Kopetdag), which played in the Second Allied League.
 He played his first match for the Ashgabat club in the USSR Cup in 1980 against Guria from Lunchhuti, coming on as a substitute after the break and finishing up to 82 minutes of the match.
 He made his debut in the USSR championship in the second league in 1982.
 Most of his time playing for the Ashgabat club, he was the team's top scorer, highly productive, and in 1988 scored 24 goals in 34 games.

 In 1989, after a successful 1988 season, Muhadowreceived an invitation from the first league club Pakhtakor from Tashkent.
 He played 35 matches for the Uzbek team, in which he scored 8 goals per match, but Pakhtakor took a place in the middle of the standings, and failed to return to the top league.